SophiaLWu/sinatra-caesar-cipher/README.md

 This is a Caesar Cipher web app that allows users to type in words/phrases and receive a ciphered (or deciphered) text back.

-Click [here](https://shielded-temple-74302.herokuapp.com/) to play the game on the web.
+Click [here](https://shielded-temple-74302.herokuapp.com/) to use the caesar cipher web app.

 The original Caesar Cipher script can be found [here](https://github.com/SophiaLWu/project-ruby-building-blocks/blob/master/caesar-cipher.rb).